-John Edward Lord is the husband of my 1st cousin 1x removed, Marjorie Musgrove.
-Marjorie’s parents are James Musgrove and Edith Jane Hibble.
-Our common ancestors are Joseph Musgrove and Elizabeth Ann Turner, my great grandparents.
+Frank Price is my 1st cousin 1x removed.
+His parents are Edward Price and Leah Musgrove.
+Our common ancestors are Joseph Musgrove and Elizabeth Ann Turner – my great grandparents.

 Frank was born on 27 March 1925 in Clitheroe, Lancashire.

 On 27 December 1947 Franck married Audrey Veronica Peters at St. Leonard’s Church, Langho, Lancashire.
 Details of the wedding were published in the Clitheroe Advertiser and Times on Friday 2 January 1948 (image from http://www.britishnewspaperarchive.co.uk).

 At St. Leonard’s Church, Langho, on Saturday, the Rev. H. Townsend performed the marriage of Miss Audrey Veronica Peters, youngest daughter of Mr. and Mrs. S. Peters, Sunnyside Avenue, Billington, and Mr. Frank Price, eldest son of Mr. and Mrs. E. Price, 24 Larkhill Cottages, Langho.

 Given away by her father the bride wore a gown of white crepe satin, with train, her full-length veil being held in place by a coronet of orange blossom.
 She carried a bouquet of anemones.